CharlesGueunet/vimmic/README.md

  * (Leader s) to deactivate / reactivate syntax verification on save (Syntastic)
  * (Leader c space) to comment
  * (Leader c u)     to uncomment
+ * on command mode : maj K give you the doc of the function under cursor

 ### Syntastic
  * You can force a silent check with (Leader c) and make the error windows appear with (Leader e)